cwindolf/algebra/README.md

-Reimplementing the basic types in OCaml.
+Very naive implementation of exact rational arithmetic in OCaml.
 Don't use this.